-Free School Meals - Reception to Year 2 All reception to year 2 children are entitled to a free school meal.
+Free School Meals - Reception to Year 2

+From September 2014 all reception to year 2 children have been entitled to a free school meal.
 Forms are issued from the school office.
+Please return ASAP.

 Payment for school meals should be made via ParentPay.
 Your account will be kept up to date and you will only be charged for meals taken.
 If your child is absent from school you will not be charged.
 We are a cashless school but if you are unable to use ParentPay for any reason or you are having problems, please speak to the school office where someone will be happy to help or in some cases an alternative payment method can be arranged.
 ParentPay will give you the flexibility to top up funds 24 hours a day, and you will also be able to monitor your balance.
 Please note, all lunches are to be paid for in advance.